DISTRHO/Cardinal/docs/CARDINAL-MODULES.md

 ### MPV

-This is super experimental embed video player inside Cardinal.
+This is a super experimental embed video player inside Cardinal.

 It is mostly just a test for embedding external windows inside Cardinal, `mpv` simply provides a nice way to do it.